opensearch-project/ml-commons/docs/ml-rfc.md

 ## Request for Comments: ##

-We would like comments and feedback on the proposal for building Machine Learning Framework [here](https://github.com/opensearch-project/machine-learning/issues/20).
+We would like comments and feedback on the proposal for building Machine Learning Commons [here](https://github.com/opensearch-project/machine-learning/issues/20).
 Some specific questions we’re seeking feedback include

 * What problems would you like to be able to use machine learning to solve?
 How would you expect to be able to use machine learning for solving those problems?
 * What kind of new features would you like to add in this project?